mdlopezme/ece140a_lab8/README.md

 Olivier Rogers: A16069362
 Moises Lopez: A14156109
 ## Introduction
+This lab introduces some light CAD use, GPS, isolating objects based on color, stepper motors, and PID controllers.
+The challenge combines these concepts with the full-stack IOT development skills we learned over the course of this quarter, to produce a simple system that can detect objects.
+The user interface is web-based and uses REST routes to control and retrieve data from the system.

 ## Challenge: The Final Boss

 ### Programming
-The following modules work on their own thread.
-So that ther internal variables are always up to date.
+The following modules work using their own thread, so that their internal variables are always up to date.
 Communication between modules is done using queues.

 ### Detector.py
 This module does the following.